-The illustration below shows how a physical asset, in this case a fan, will have relationships with other objects and entities.
-The Data Dictionary will help to define valid relationships that should be recorded.
+The illustration above shows how a physical asset, in this case a fan, has relationships with other objects and entities.
+A data dictionary helps define valid relationships that should be recorded.

-DPA have successfully run data dictionary creation projects for several large organisations including the implementation of governance processes to manage and control change over the dictionary content.
+We support clients develop and agree their data dictionary and have successfully run data dictionary creation projects for several large organisations.
+We have developed and implemented governance processes to manage and control change over the dictionary content.